The Blowing Rock and Linville Falls Adventure

 - The falls were donated to the National Park Service in 1952 by John D. Rockefeller, Jr.

-- Swimming is prohibited at all areas of Linville Falls, as many deaths have occurred.
+- Swimming is prohibited in all areas of Linville Falls, as many deaths have occurred.

 - Cherokee Indians named it Ees-ee-ogh meaning “River of Cliffs.”